binaryphile/concorde/README.md

 `local_nry` introduces the idea of a newline-delimited array representation.
-Like `local_ary`, it creates a local array (named `outer_ary`), but expects a slightly different input than `local_ary` would.
+Like `local_ary`, it creates a local array (named `outer_ary`), but expects a slightly different input than `local_ary` would. `local_nry` expects a multiline array literal, separated only by newlines, not spaces or tabs such as `local_ary`.

-`local_nry` expects a multiline array literal, separated only by newlines, not spaces or tabs like `local_ary`.
-In fact, there are two differences between the two.
+In fact, there are two differences between the two functions.
 One is that `local_ary` separates items on tabs and spaces in addition to newlines, while `local_nry` only separates on newlines.
 The other is that `local_nry` escapes all of the items in each row, so they can be passed unchanged to `local_ary` when you call it.

-That means each row of the newline-array representation can contain a regular array representation, so long as those representations don't contain newlines, since `local_nry` parses those.
+That means each row of the newline-array representation can contain a standard array representation, so long as they don't contain newlines, since `local_nry` parses those.

 If the inner arrays need to hold newlines, the newlines must appear in an [ANSI C-like string].
 Normal quotes won't suffice.